tudurom/bsc-thesis/doc/main.typ

 Free and open-source software constitutes an important part of the current software supply chain, owing to the ease of reusing code in other software projects @surviving_software_deps @reviewofosssupplychains.
-As open-source code can depend upon multiple other open-source projects, in turn with their own dependencies, complex dependency chains are formed upon weak trust relations, given that free and open-source software offers no warranties, and no contracts and arrangements are needed to integrate them into other works.
+As open-source code can depend upon multiple other open-source projects—in turn with their own dependencies—complex dependency chains are formed upon weak trust relations, given that free and open-source software offers no warranties, and no contracts and arrangements are needed to integrate them into other works.
 Yet, one of the great advantages of open-source software is that, in theory,